systemsecologygroup/EasterIslandABM/README.md

     - ```slope_EI.tif```
     - ```puleston2017_original.jpg```
 - ```./plot_functions```
-    This folder contains some scripts to reproduce the figures in the publication.
+    This folder contains some scripts to reproduce the plots in the main publication.
 - ```./params```
     This folder contains python scripts that define dictionaries of parameters for
     - the constant parameters,